new-AF/simple-merge-class-names/README.md

 -   [Legal Action](https://www.hindrajabfoundation.org/perpetrators)

-_This is the fundamental human rights case, not a political one_
+_This is fundamental human rights, not a political issue.
+End all financial and diplomatic ties with i\*rael_.

 ## Installation